finale-lua/lua-scripts/docs/rgp-lua/getting-started-with-lua.md

 The Lua Language
 ----------------

 _RGP Lua_ and _JW Lua_ are based on Lua 5.2.
-More information about the Lua computer language (and books about Lua) is available at the [Lua](http://www.lua.org/) home page, including [the Lua 5.2 Reference Manual](http://www.lua.org/manual/5.2/manual.html) and the [On-line version of "Programming in Lua", First Edition](http://www.lua.org/pil/) (this book covers Lua 5.0, but for Finale Lua programming purposes, it should cover what you need.)
+More information about the Lua computer language (and books about Lua) is available at the [Lua](http://www.lua.org/) home page, including [the Lua 5.2 Reference Manual](http://www.lua.org/manual/5.2/manual.html) and the online version of ["Programming in Lua", First Edition](http://www.lua.org/pil/) (this book covers Lua 5.0, but for Finale Lua programming purposes, it should cover what you need.)

 Lua is case sensitive.
 The basic Lua syntax is very similar to other computer languages and Lua is an easy language to learn.
 To be able to write plug-in scripts there are just a few concepts in Lua you need to be aware of, such as: